 Tease the Roots

-When repotting, be sure to “tease” the roots out of their cylindrical rootball shape.
+When repotting, “tease” the roots out of their cylindrical rootball shape.
 This will help to speed the growth and branching of new roots into the fresh medium.

 You can do this by cutting away any large coils of roots that may have grown around the bottom of the old pot, or simply score the rootball vertically with a sharp knife in several places, cutting into the rootball about an inch as you slice from top to bottom.

 Give the freshly potted plant a good drink.
-Place the plant in good, filtered light out of any direct sunlight for the first couple of weeks, and stand back and watch it grow!
+Place the plant in good, filtered light from direct sunlight for the first couple of weeks, and stand back and watch it grow!